clikitsupport/big-file-uploads/README.md

 No. [Infinite Uploads](https://github.com/plugins/infinite-uploads/) is an optional service to offload your media files to the cloud and make your WordPress website storage infinitely scalable.
 Perfect for sites that need to store many large file uploads.

+### How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/wordpress/plugin/tuxedo-big-file-uploads/vdp)

 ## About Us
 Infinite Uploads builds WordPress plugins and is a premium cloud storage provider and content delivery network (CDN) for all your WordPress media files.
 Learn more here: